Aoibhinn/CI-MS5-PinkAccessories/TESTING.md

 1. As a regular user login to the website and navigate to the products page
 2. Sort the products from Price(High to Low)
 3. Click on a product
+4. Click on product with size e.g Camel Pom Pom Hat
-4. Add a product(bags) to the bag, with a quantity of 2
+5. Add a product(bags) to the bag, with a quantity of 2
-5. As an admin user login and click on the add product(Product Management)
+6. As an admin user login and click on the add product(Product Management)
-6. Click on the edit button on the products page or in the product detail page and edit the product
+7. Click on the edit button on the products page or in the product detail page and edit the product
-7. As an admin user delete a product
+8. As an admin user delete a product

 #### User Story Testing Results 5